bqpd/chrypt/README.md

 - Interface
   - .toLowerCase() the answer? nawww. but do remind users.
-  - "*them:* __could not be decoded__"
+  - fix red carry-over
+  - auto-link URLs
   - "Sent at / Received at $TIME"
 - Question management system
   - Resend all questions
   - Decrypt in order
-  - Delete questions
 - Better brute-force security
-  - take many many hashes of the answers, store that (add 'confirm answer' button)
+  - take 100-1000 hashes of the answers, store that (add 'confirm answer' button)
-- Single-file system?
-  - with the possible exception of CSS
-- Use asymmetric crypto to send the page?